 The General Manager is appointed by the Board of Directors to carry out the day-to-day activities of NMWD pursuant to the NMWD Regulations and Board Policies.
 The Manager has full responsibility for the maintenance, operation and construction of the NMWD water and wastewater systems and authority to determine employee duties to carry out these responsibilities.

-Drew McIntyre was appointed the new General Manager of North Marin Water District on May 3, 2017.
-Drew receives sound policy guidance from the Board of Directors and sound legal advice from legal counsel Robert B. Maddow of Bold, Polisner, Maddow, Nelson and Judson.
-Drew is assisted in carrying out the NMWD activities by the District Secretary, Terrie Kehoe, and four competent managers:
+Tony Williams was appointed General Manager of North Marin Water District on May 3, 2022.
+Tony receives sound policy guidance from the Board of Directors and sound legal advice from legal counsel Craig Judson of Bold, Polisner, Maddow, Nelson and Judson.
+Tony is assisted in carrying out the NMWD activities by the District Secretary, Eileen Mulliner, Ryan Grisso, Water Conservation and Communications Manager, and four competent Department Managers:

 The Administrative Department is comprised of the Administrative Services, Consumer Services, Finance and Information System.
 Consumer Services is responsible for reading water meters, responding to customer calls for service and assistance with their water service, creation and mailing of water bills, and answering customer questions regarding their bill or water use.
 Finance is responsible for general accounting and budgeting, payroll, purchasing, financial investments, risk management and information systems.